 Creating a New Normal with Chronic Disease: Helping Your Client through Transition

 To some, having a chronic disease can come to represent living with loss.
 Helping clients manage the grief, loss and stigma of illness can be essential to managing and minimalizing its impact on everyday life.
 This workshop for professionals is complementary with the curricula of the client support program and is focused on knowledge and empowerment through a cognitive approach.
-Offered twice annually, the course provides 3 hours of CEU credits.
+Offered twice annually, the course provides three (3) hours of CEU credits.

 Managing Chronic Disease: Professional Partnering with Patients through the Building Block Approach